-For more than 80 years, Girls Quest (GQ), formally known as Girl’s Vacation Fund (GVF), has been a key that unlocked a world of possibilities for over 60,000 underserved girls from NYC and Greene County, New York.
+For more than 80 years, Girls Quest (GQ), formerly known as Girl’s Vacation Fund (GVF), has been a key that unlocked a world of possibilities for over 60,000 underserved girls from NYC and Greene County, New York.
 Our mission is to use an experiential, academic, fun and socially enriched program, to nurture girls and help them achieve their full potential.
-GQ’s residential camp, held at Camp Oh-Neh-Tah in the Catskills Mountains, strives to empower girls to become individuals driven to be active members in their communities, make a difference and appreciate nature.
+GQ’s residential camp, held at Camp Oh-Neh-Tah in the Catskill Mountains, strives to empower girls to become individuals driven to be active members in their communities, make a difference and appreciate nature.

 Camping provides an opportunity to take girls away from challenging surroundings and immerse them into a space where they can safely have fun outdoors, relax, learn, meet new friends and discover their best selves.
 Research by the American Camp Association has shown that Camp, more than some other youth programs, provides a positive development environment that can build successful life skills.
 LEARN MORE »

 During the summer of 2020, the pandemic didn’t stop Girls Quest from meeting our mission.
 If we couldn’t bring girls to Camp, we decided to bring Camp to girls via CampQUEST@Home.
 This 10 day virtual program ran from 9-12 and received rave reviews from participants and parents.
 The program, that mirrored some of the Camp Oh-Neh-Tah experience, was supportive, engaging, energetic and fun, as well as informative.
 It was such a success that we decided to continue the program and now offer CampQUEST@Home Year-Round.

 LEARN MORE »